TypeScript Quickstart

 first step of script creation: Metadata.

-- Path is the Script's unique identifier that consist of the script's owner, and the script's name.
+- Path is the Script's unique identifier that consists of the script's owner, and the script's name.
 The owner can be either a user, or a group (folder).

 - Summary (optional) is a short, human-readable summary of the Script.
 It